compsocialscience/summer-institute/2021/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_participant.md

 ### Preparation

-Well in advance of the activity (we recommend at least two full days), you will need to apply for data access.
-Please note that the Fragile Families team will be out of the office on May 31, June 18, and July 5, 2021 for holidays, so data access cannot be approved on these days.
+Well in advance of the activity, you will need to apply for data access.
+Your location's organizers will provide a deadline for the application based on the timing of your location's event.
+To apply for access:

-- Register for an account on the [OPR data archive](https://opr.princeton.edu/archive/restricted/Default.aspx)
+- Register for an account on the [OPR data archive](https://opr.princeton.edu/archive/restricted/Default.aspx).
 - Visit your [switchboard](https://opr.princeton.edu/archive/restricted/Switchboard.aspx) and sign up for access to the Fragile Families and Child Wellbeing Study.
-When asked about your plans for using the data, write "I will be participating in the Fragile Families Challenge as part of SICSS."
+When asked about your plans for using the data, write: “I will be participating in the Fragile Families Challenge activity as part of the 2021 Summer Institute in Computational Social Science (SICSS) at the _________ location.”
 You may also include any additional plans for using the data.
-- We approve these applications manually.
-There will be a lag before the next steps.
-- Once approved, you may receive an email from the Fragile Families Study.
+- We approve these applications manually, so there will be a lag before the next steps.
+Once approved, you will receive an email from the Fragile Families Study.
 They will direct you to the files stored on the [OPR data archive](https://opr.princeton.edu/archive/restricted/Default.aspx), but for our activity we are going to use a tailored set of files instead (see below).
-- You will receive an email from Emily Cantrell with the data tailored to our activity.
+- Prior to the day of your location's FFC activity, you will receive an email from Emily Cantrell with the data tailored to this activity.
 Emily's email will come through Princeton's Secure Send system.
 You will have to make an account to download; it will walk you through the steps.
-- Download the zipped data folder.
+Then download the zipped data folder.
 To open the zipped folder, you will need a password that we will post on Slack.
-Contact your local organizer or Emily Cantrell with questions.
+- Contact your local organizer or Emily Cantrell (e.cantrell@princeton.edu) with any questions.

 Before the activity, watch the video in which Matt introduces the activity, which will be posted on the [curriculum section of the SICSS website](https://compsocialscience.github.io/summer-institute/curriculum).